f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     "f5-database:proceed": "yes"
     }

-Repeat this for the other chassis partitions in the system, in this case send and API call to the IP address of the chassis partition development:
+Repeat this for the other chassis partitions in the system, in this case send and API call to the IP address of the chassis partition Development:

 .. code-block:: bash